-- 1. The departmental Undertaking form of organization is primarily used for of essential services. - 2.
-Statutory Corporation, also known as - 3.
-In Government Company capital is held by central and/or state government. - 5.
-Manpower planning is not effective due to excess manpower.

-Answer the following questions briefly.

-1. Explain the limitations of public enterprises in India?
+Cł neck Your Progress-2: Fil ctivity-1: Il in the blanks: The departmental Undertaking form of organization is primarily used forof essential services.
+2. Statutory Corporation, also known as In Government Companycapital is held by central and/or state government.
+4. The prime requirement of the majority of the enterprises is thefinancial management.
+5. Manpower planning is not effective due toexcess manpower.
+Ar ctivity-2: Inswer the following questions briefly.
+Explain the limitations of public enterprises in India?

-2. What are the various forms of public enterprises?
+Principles of Management MTTM-101 2.
+What are the various forms of public enterprises?